 - Ad copy for the keyword you typed in

 The limitation of this tool is that it’s not truly free.
 You can use SEMrush for about ten free searches before you are asked to sign up for a free account.
 Once you have a free account, you can use another ten searches before you are asked to upgrade to SEMrush’s “Pro” plan at 70 dollars per month.

 You’ll see what the best keyword research tool is regardless of the cost in the next post, but for now, we are focusing on the free versions of the best keyword tools

-However, ten free search queries per day is still quite a bit, and the data SEMrush gives, like the information about your competitor’s website, is quite extensive which is why it’s the winner of this roundup.
+However, ten free search queries per day are still quite a bit, and the data SEMrush gives, like the information about your competitor’s website, is quite extensive which is why it’s the winner of this roundup.

 A Little Trick for Unlimited Searches

 Let’s say you don’t want to bother with free accounts, refreshing your IP, or anything else, but you still want to get some valuable keyword data for free.

 In that case, SEO Book’s keyword tool is your best bet.
 This great tool gives you plenty of data, including:

 - Google vs Bing + Yahoo searches

 - CPC for paid ads

 SEO Book gives you this data not only for your exact phrase and search terms but for a bunch of related keyword phrases as well.
 You will find that this data is a lot more valuable than if you were just given keyword suggestions like a lot of the free tools we’ll list below.

 You don’t get quite as much info and suggestions as you get with SEMrush (such as the CPC ad copy) and there’s no competition analysis, but overall, SEO Book’s keyword tool is quite useful for on-page optimization.